Enquire now

 The treatment of meningiomas depends on several factors the size and location of the meningioma, the severity of the symptoms, the age and overall health of the patient, and the outcome of the procedure.
 The doctor may recommend watchful waiting for patients with mild to moderate signs and meningioma symptoms.
 If the doctor does not observe any signs of complications, periodic brain scans, and regular evaluations can help manage the condition.

 In case the doctor suspects the progression of the disease, several treatment options such as drug management, surgical intervention, and radiation therapy, can be effective for long-term results.
 The doctor investigates the severity of the meningiomas before performing the surgery.
 Since meningiomas occur near delicate structures in the brain and spinal cord, it is not always feasible to remove the entire tumor.
-Therefore, depending on the procedure, the doctor may recommend further treatment if -
+Therefore, depending on the procedure, the neurologist may recommend further treatment if -

 • The tumor is benign and only a minute piece remains after the surgery.
 In that case, the doctor may recommend periodic follow-up sessions along with radiation treatment called stereotactic radiosurgery.